advance100/doc_webpack/configuration.md

 ### `resolve.unsafeCache`

 Enable aggressive but unsafe caching for the resolving of a part of your files.
-Changes to cached paths may cause failure (in rar cases).
+Changes to cached paths may cause failure (in rare cases).
 An array of RegExps, only a RegExp or `true` (all files) is expected.
 If the resolved path matches, it'll be cached.

 > Default: `[]`